sta/websocket-sharp/README.md

 var ws = new WebSocket ("ws://example.com/?name=nobita");
 ```

-If you would like to send the Origin header in the handshake request, you should set the `WebSocket.Origin` property to an allowable value as the [Origin] header before calling the connect method.
+And if you would like to send the Origin header in the handshake request, you should set the `WebSocket.Origin` property to an allowable value as the [Origin] header before calling the connect method.

 ```csharp
 ws.Origin = "http://example.com";
 ```

-And if you would like to send the cookies in the handshake request, you should set any cookie by using the `WebSocket.SetCookie (WebSocketSharp.Net.Cookie)` method before calling the connect method.
+And also if you would like to send the cookies in the handshake request, you should set any cookie by using the `WebSocket.SetCookie (WebSocketSharp.Net.Cookie)` method before calling the connect method.

 ```csharp
 ws.SetCookie (new Cookie ("name", "nobita"));